-Two soil samples were taken from a home in the suburban Detroit community of Roseville last week after a tipster claimed he saw a body buried in the yard a day after Hoffa disappeared in 1975.
+Two soil samples were taken from a home in the suburban Detroit community of Roseville last week after a tipster claimed he saw a body buried on the property a day after Hoffa disappeared in 1975.

 The samples were taken from beneath a storage shed and sent to a lab at Michigan State University for tests to determine the presence of human remains.

-It is the latest act in the on-again, off-again search for Hoffa, whose disappearance 35 years ago captured the public imagination.
+The search of the Roseville property is the latest in an on-again, off-again search for Hoffa, whose disappearance 35 years ago captured the public imagination.

 Hoffa, then 62, was last seen on July 30, 1975, outside the Detroit-area Machus Red Fox restaurant.
 He was there ostensibly to meet with reputed Detroit Mafia street enforcer Anthony Giacalone and Genovese crime family figure Anthony Provenzano, who was also a chief of a Teamsters local in New Jersey.
 Giacalone died in 1982; Provenzano died in 1988 in prison.